 Safety devices such as helmets, seat belts, ski bindings and airbags are also devices that are primarily mechanical in operation and that can be studied in the Mechanical Engineering Biomedical Option courses.

 The Biomedical Option in Mechanical Engineering replaces three courses from the general third and fourth year curricula with four core courses that have a biomedical engineering focus.
 Students also focus on biomedical applications in their third year term project and fourth year capstone project.

-Furthermore, in choosing from a wide range of biomedical courses for three out of their four technical electives, students have the opportunity to explore specific areas of biomedical interest.
+Furthermore, in choosing from a wide range of biomedical courses for two out of their three technical electives, students have the opportunity to explore specific areas of biomedical interest.

 Electrical Engineering Biomedical Students focus largely on the study of electrical and electronic devices and circuits, electromagnets and microcomputers as they are used in medical physiological monitoring devices (ECG, EEG, respirators, blood pressure), electrode designs, and signal analysis.